 Let's examine the Bernat Blanket Bear, concept and pattern by Repeat Crafter Me.

 The trick to the graphs is knowing they are working on a diagonal.
-Unlike the Graphghans we have shown in the past that are usually Single Crochet, these are worked in box-like shapes.
+Unlike the Graphghans we have shown in the past, which are usually worked in single crochet, these are worked in box-like shapes.
 1 Box on the graph equals 1 box on the project.
-In Jeanne’s example below.
+In Jeanne's example below.
 She has crocheted Corner to Corner and is showing 7 boxes wide by 7 boxes high.

 General Sizing Based on Boxes

-Assuming 5 mm or H Hook, 4 Ply Worsted such as Bernat Super Value Yarn.
-Here is the outside for the boxes in the width.
+Assuming 5 mm or H/8 Hook, 4 Ply Worsted such as Bernat Super Value Yarn.
+Here is the outside of the boxes in width.
 The height can be square or rectangular.

-When using Stitch Fiddle, set your columns by the width using the general sizes above to be most accurate.
+When using Stitch Fiddle, set your columns by width using the general sizes above for the most accurate results.

 Beginning the Graph

-Sarah has you starting on the right bottom of the graph.
-Don’t be alarmed if others have you starting in the left bottom.
-It doesn’t really matter.
+Sarah has you starting at the bottom right of the graph.
+Don't be alarmed if others have you starting in the bottom left.
+It doesn't really matter.
 Just pick a bottom corner and commit to it.

-If words are not provided, just count the boxes and be sure to highlight as you go to ensure you have done the work.
-In the event that you need to put down your project, just be sure you make notes on where you stopped so when you pick it back up that you are starting on the correct row.
+If words are not provided, just count the boxes and highlight as you go to ensure you have done the work.
+If you need to put your project down, be sure to note where you stopped so that when you pick it back up, you are starting on the correct row.

-The afghan will be crocheted on a diagonal due to the corner to corner concept.
-So as you are completing the object, you have to consider how many colours you are using.
-The amount of colours dictates the number of bobbins used.
+The afghan will be crocheted diagonally due to the corner-to-corner technique.
+So, as you are completing the object, you have to consider how many colours you are using.
+The number of colours dictates the number of bobbins used.
 The more colours, the more bobbins.
-Bobbins can be your best friend or they can be your living nightmare if you have too many.
-It’s something to consider when doing a pattern.
+Bobbins can be your best friend, or they can be your living nightmare if you have too many.
+It's something to consider when doing a pattern.

-When you are completed your project, you will have a lovely afghan that is customized and fabulous.
-It’s something to be super proud of in the end.
+When you have completed your project, you will have a lovely afghan that is customized and fabulous.
+It's something to be super proud of in the end.

 Tutorials